 Soil fertilization is the first choice when:

 Before planting or sowing - this is the ideal time to incorporate zeolite and basalt.
-Before the plant is in the ground, you can calmly lay the foundation.
+Before the plant is in the soil, you can calmly lay the foundation.

-For water problems - too dry soils, too wet soils, waterlogging, uneven moisture - all of this is solved by zeolite as a natural water buffer.
+For water problems - soils that are too dry, too wet, waterlogging, uneven moisture - zeolite solves all of this as a natural water buffer.

 Foliar fertilization is the first choice when:

 The plant needs immediate help - flowering, fruit set, ripening.
-These are the phases where the plant needs more nutrients than the root can deliver from the soil.
-Foliar fertilization closes this gap directly.
+These are the phases where the plant needs more nutrients than the roots can supply from the soil.
+Foliar fertilization directly closes this gap.

-In case of drought stress - if the soil is dried out, nutrient availability in the soil collapses dramatically.
-Nutrients in the soil are only plant-available in dissolved form - no absorption without water.
+Under drought stress - when the soil is dried out, nutrient availability in the soil collapses dramatically.
+Nutrients in the soil are only plant-available in dissolved form - no uptake without water.
 Foliar fertilization is completely independent of this and still supplies the plant.

-When rapid quality improvement is required - higher Brix value, more secondary plant compounds, better storability.
+When quick quality improvement is required - higher Brix value, more secondary plant compounds, better shelf life.
 This can be achieved with foliar fertilization in weeks, not years.

 Shortly before harvest - a final treatment 2 to 3 weeks before harvest measurably increases the Brix value of the last fruits again.
 This is the moment many miss.